2022 High School Summer Program: July 11–August 5, 2022

 The Residential Program, for grades 8-12, includes after-school activities, weeknight events, and special weekend trips.
 Living at Landmark allows students to acquire the skills they need to be successful in college and beyond.
 The program encourages independence and individual responsibility.
 Students develop strong executive function skills and the ability to self-advocate from the first day they step on campus.
 They learn how to manage their schoolwork and organize their time.
 Our students also make new and lasting friendships with peers who have similar learning styles and experiences.
 Community Nights and weekend trips (to local beaches, area sites, sporting events, and more) give students time to relax and enjoy our coastal location.

-Print the application and send all required materials to:
+If you cannot email the application and documentation, please send all required materials to:

 Office of Admission